© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval manor site is a scheduled monument protected by Historic England under reference 1004879.
 View the official record →

-Medieval manor site is a scheduled ancient monument in Yorkshire comprising the earthwork remains of a manorial settlement.
+Medieval manor site is a scheduled ancient monument located in Yorkshire, England, representing the earthwork remains of a manorial settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004879.

 Medieval manor site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004879.